Ferada/distlisp/doc/distlisp.md

 The first one is the local intra-node protocol.

-Every message here is wrapped in a cons cell, with the {fun CAR}
-containing the actual message and the {fun CDR} the sender PID, which can be accessed with the receive functions.
+Every message here is wrapped in a cons cell, with the `CAR` containing the actual message and the `CDR` the sender PID, which can be accessed with the receive functions.

 The second protocol is for inter-node communication.